crfmc/interstital_test/README.md

 # interstital_test

-To run, use any http basic server, I used the command
+To run, use any http basic server from the root directory, I used the command:
 ```
 python3 -m http.server
 ```